Current Research and Recent Student Thesis Projects

 Svalbard, Norwegian high arctic

-Since 2003, I’ve participated in the Svalbard REU: Holocene and modern climate change in the Norwegian High Arctic sponsored by the U.S. National Science Foundation Office of Polar Programs.
+From 2003 to present, I’ve participated in the Svalbard REU: Holocene and modern climate change in the Norwegian High Arctic sponsored by the U.S. National Science Foundation Office of Polar Programs.
 Each year, my colleagues Al Werner (Mt.
 Holyoke College) and Steve Roof (Hampshire College) and I recruit 6 motivated and talented undergraduate students for the 5 week summer research program which focuses on monitoring modern glacial, fluvial and lacustrine processes and investigation of detailed lacustrine paleoclimate records.
 The glaciated high arctic study site in west Spitsbergen is located at 78o at the northern end of the North Atlantic current, a sensitive area for detecting and monitoring changes in the cryosphere, the frozen part of the planet.
 The Linnedalen study site is well equipped with instrumentation from the top of the glacier to the bottom of the lake and includes weather stations, glacier stake network, time lapse cameras and arrays of instrumentation in the lake, all designed to detect timing and nature and changes in seasonal cryospheric processes.

 Shetland Islands, U.K.